leeprovoost/dhl-routing-reference-data-parser/README.md

 ## Parse DHL data to CSV and import into SQL database

-Status: Under development
+Status: Fully functional, need to write tests.

 See details [here](https://github.com/leeprovoost/dhl-routing-reference-data-parser/tree/master/parse-to-csv).

 ## Parse DHL data to JSON and import into MongoDB

-Status: Fully working
+Status: Fully functional, need to rewrite it in Go (instead of Node.js)

 See details [here](https://github.com/leeprovoost/dhl-routing-reference-data-parser/tree/master/parse-to-json).